jandamm/wallabag-macos/PRIVACY.md

 # Privacy Policy

-Wallamac does not collect any data by its own.
+Wallabag QuickSave does not collect any data by its own.
 Only data explicitly shared by the user is processed.
 This only happens when the user is sharing a link via the app.